-Although hemp and marijuana are both varieties of cannabis, there is a difference between them.
-The differences between these cannabis varieties are primarily evident in the way each plant is used.
-These differences are also documented in the language, laws, and regulations that apply to each variety.
-In this introduction to hemp, we'll break down the anatomy, history, use, and legality of the hemp plant to get to the heart of not only what distinguishes it from marijuana, but also what makes it such a viable, versatile commodity.
+Although hemp and marijuana are both classified biologically as cannabis, there are a number of important differences between them.
+Here we'll break down the anatomy, history, use, and legality of the hemp plant to get to the heart of not only what distinguishes hemp from marijuana, but also what makes it such a viable, versatile commodity.

-Hemp plants are varieties of Cannabis sativa L. Hemp is a dioecious plant, which means it can be separated into male and female plants.
-Hemp plants have served a wide variety of purposes for more than 10,000 years for fiber (from the plant's stems) and protein (from hemp seeds).
-Hemp fibers can be used to make countless household items, including paper, clothing, furnishing fabric, rope, food, and building materials.
+A variety of Cannabis sativa L, hemp is a dioecious plant, which means it can be separated into male and female plants.
+These plants have served a wide variety of purposes for more than 10,000 years.
+We get fiber from the plant's stems, protein from the seeds, oils from the leaves, and oils from the smokable flowers.
+Hemp fibers can be used to make items including paper, clothing, textiles, rope — even building materials.

-The whole hemp plant — from stalk to seeds — can be used to make fuel and feedstock.
+The whole hemp plant, from stalk to seed, can also be used to make fuel and feedstock.
 For more specific applications, hemp can be divided into four categories:

 - Hurds, or shives